“Kween, you were FIRE, girlfriend, pure FIRE.”

 “We at Gallerie Ukwensi had the pleasure of having the talented Kween Yakini as our guest poet for our March First Saturday event.
 She was energetic, educational, and very entertaining.
 We look forward to her gift with us again!”

-Gallerie Ukwensi at Ghent
+Ukwensi Chappell, Gallerie Ukwensi at Ghent

 “Of course!
 Sharran Taylor is a very talented poet.
 But let me speak on her intangibles.
 She puts in the work.
 She is a professional.
 She understands, talent is not always enough.”

-Nathan M. Richardson; Poet, Author, Frederick Douglass Historian
+Nathan M. Richardson, Poet, Author, Frederick Douglass Historian

 “Poet Sharran C. Taylor, known professionally as Kween Yakini, can quickly command the attention of an audience.
 Her rhythmic timing and controlled rhymes can be not only lyrical but enthralling.
 A friend of the Chesapeake Public Library, Kween Yakini has delighted audiences at our Black Ink: Block Party and Lit Fest as well as South Norfolk Memorial Library’s Poetry Showcase.
 Her spoken word performances are thought-provoking, relatable, and fun.
 Just listen, she’ll make you smile, and sometimes laugh out loud.”